Health Net Community Doula Program

 - Screening for Perinatal Mood and Anxiety Disorders

 Of course, all childbearing persons deserve support.
 However, American-born, Non-Hispanic Black women and infants have the worst birth outcomes in the USA and Los Angeles County is no exception.
 This is why this program is needed.
+We will be working with 150 African-American/Black women who are Health Net Medi-Cal or Exchange members.
+All services are offered free of charge.

 - Service Planning Areas 1 and 6 in Los Angeles County have the highest rate of preterm births both at 11.0% compared to 9.1% of countywide.